peteroupc/peteroupc.github.io/randmisc.md

 <a id=Samplers_for_Certain_Discrete_Distributions></a>
 ## Samplers for Certain Discrete Distributions

-The following are exact samplers for certain _discrete distributions_, or probability distributions that take on values that can map to integers and back without loss.
+The following are exact samplers for certain _discrete distributions_, or probability distributions that take on values each mappable to a different integer.

 <a id=On_a_Binomial_Sampler></a>
 ### On a Binomial Sampler